JoyinJoester/JODO/README_EN.md

 sudo chmod +x /usr/local/bin/jodo
 ```

-### Install Directly from GitHub Using Cargo
+### Install from GitHub using Cargo

 ```bash
 cargo install --git https://github.com/JoyinJoester/JODO.git
 ```

-### Installation on Linux
+### Install on Linux

-1. First build the release:
+1. First, build the release:

 ```bash
 cargo build --release
 ```

-2. Then run the provided installation script:
+2. Run the provided installation script:

 ```bash
 sudo chmod +x ./debian_install.sh sudo ./debian_install.sh
 ```

-This script will copy the compiled binary to the `/usr/local/bin` directory and optionally configure the PATH environment variable.
+This script will copy the compiled binary to the `/usr/local/bin` directory and optionally set the PATH environment variable.

 3. Manual installation method:

-If you don't want to use the installation script, you can install manually:
+If you prefer not to use the installation script, you can install manually:

 ```bash
 sudo cp ./target/release/jodo /usr/local/bin/
 sudo chmod +x /usr/local/bin/jodo
 ```

-4. Verify installation:
+4. Verify the installation:

-After installation, you can open a new terminal and type:
+After installation, open a new terminal and type:

 ```bash
 jodo --version
 ```

-If version information is displayed, the installation is successful.
+If version information is displayed, the installation was successful.

-### Install Using Cargo
+### Install using Cargo

-If you have Rust and Cargo installed, you can also use the following command to install:
+If you already have Rust and Cargo installed, you can also install using:

 ```bash
 cargo install --path .